Deadline Extended to Thursday, December 23, 2021

 - Priority will be given to projects proposing research on countering disinformation through programs that develop critical thinking and media literacy skills, entrepreneurship, science and technology, and youth leadership.

 - Awards are made for up to $5,000 per full month (30 days) for a maximum of 3 months.
-Scholars are expected to be in the South Caucasus for the duration of the project for a minimum of 30 days, and in 15-day increments thereafter, up to 3 months total.
-Funding will be pro-rated for half-months (15 days).
+Scholars are expected to be in the South Caucasus for the duration of the project for a minimum of 30 days, up to 3 months total.
+Funding will be pro-rated.
 Fellows may stay in-country longer than 3 months, visa permitting, but the stipend will be capped at 3 months.

 - Fellows must present an ARISC-sponsored public lecture or workshop on a subject related to their research during their residency in the South Caucasus and acknowledge ARISC in any publications and presentations.
 Fellows are encouraged to present their research findings in cities, towns, and villages outside of the capitals in order to engage with underserved communities